Tiancheng-Luo/plGraphViz/README.md

 `EdgeAttrs` are attributes of the edge.

 Attribute values are given as Prolog terms as well, and are type-checked before exporting.
 Many of the GraphViz attributes are supported.
 New ones are added on an as-needed bases
- (open an issue on Github if you want to see a specific feature added).
+(open an issue on Github if you want to see a specific feature added!).
-Supports HTML-like labels, allowing complex tables to be shown inside vertices.
+HTML-like labels are supported, allowing complex tables to be shown inside vertices.
-Support for vertex clusters is currently under way.

 ---